balena-io/pinejs/docs/CustomServerCode.md

 An entry point to the API internally to the server.

 #### runURI(method, uri, body = {}[, tx, req])
-This allows making an API request internally that should match the result of making an equivalent http request to the API, and returns a promise.The request will be run with full privileges unless the `req` object is provided to instruct using a specified user.
+This allows making an API request internally that should match the result of making an equivalent http request to the API, and returns a promise.
+The request will be run with full privileges unless the `req` object is provided to instruct using a specified user.

 ##### tx
 If provided, this should be an open transaction created with db.transaction, which will be used for running any database statements related to this API call.